 - Why didn’t the liquids mix in the jar?

 - Did you learn anything new from the rainbow in a jar experiment?

-Science Behind The Rainbow In A Jar Experiment
+Frequently Asked Questions on Rainbow In A Jar Science Experiment

 What are the things required for the Rainbow In A Jar Science Experiment?